ntianlyris/MunSoft/devdoc/DEVELOPMENT_DOCUMENTATION.md

 ## 1. Project Overview

-**IntelliGov Nexus** is an integrated HRIS (Human Resource Information System) and Payroll Management system designed for local government use.
+**IntelliGov** is an integrated HRIS (Human Resource Information System) and Payroll Management system designed for local government use.
 Built on the AdminLTE 3 (Bootstrap 4) framework, it provides comprehensive employee records management, payroll computation, remittance processing, leave management, and a mobile-first employee self-service dashboard powered by Progressive Web App (PWA) technology.

 > **Development History Note:** During the initial phases of development through early 2026, the project was originally named **"MunSoft"**.
-It was later rebranded to **"IntelliGov Nexus"** to better reflect its integration of smart governance features, AI-assisted compliance modules (like the GAA Net Pay Intelligence), and seamless operational capabilities.
+It was later rebranded to **"IntelliGov"** to better reflect its integration of smart governance features, AI-assisted compliance modules (like the GAA Net Pay Intelligence), and seamless operational capabilities.

 **Technology Stack:** PHP 7.4+, MySQL/MariaDB, Bootstrap 4, AdminLTE 3, jQuery, Font Awesome 5, SweetAlert2, DataTables, Service Workers, TCPDF (PDF generation).